evmin/camel-kubernetes-demo/reference/01_how.md

 <img src="./images/logging_level_all.jpg"/>

-That allows for nice and easy filtering, which also works in the streaming mode, where the log entries are displayed as they come in the [real] time:
+That allows for a nice and easy filtering, which also works in the streaming mode, where the log entries are displayed as they come in the [real] time:

 <img src="./images/logging_level_warn.jpg"/>